Nutty

 Now it gets even better.
 If you’re a higher-rate tax payer, (pay 40% tax), or an additional rate tax-payer (pay 45% tax), you’ll get the tax you paid at that rate too!

-However, you’ll have to claim this back yourself on your Self Assessment tax return (it’s pretty easy to do).
+However, you’ll have to claim this back yourself on your Self Assessment tax return (it’s pretty easy to do but if you want help try TaxScouts¹, their service is low cost, quick and 5* rated).

 No inheritance tax